mauriciocastillo893/NEXA_COURSE_ORDERING_PROGRAM/README.md

 ## GUIDE ABOUT INSTALLATIONS DONE
 ``1.- VIRTUAL ENVIRONMENT``
-For a virtual environment in your computer where you can try the code without install them for global
+For a virtual environment in your computer where you can try the code without installing them for global
 >> Installation: **pip install virtualenv**

 ``STEP 1``